 Strike could cause service disruptions at Toronto's Union Station

-Commuters should prepare for possible services disruptions at Toronto's Union Station today after nearly 100 employees at the transportation hub walked off the job.
+Commuters are concerned of possible service disruptions in the coming days at Toronto's Union Station after nearly 100 employees at Canada's busiest transit hub walked off the job.

 Ninety-five workers with the International Brotherhood of Electrical Workers went on strike at 12:01 a.m. after the union and Toronto Terminals Railway failed to reach an agreement.